yt-dlp/yt-dlp/README.md

 ydl_opts = {
     'format': 'm4a/bestaudio/best',
-    # ℹ️ See help(yt_dlp.postprocessor) for a list of available Postprocessors and their arguments
+    # See help(yt_dlp.postprocessor) for a list of available Postprocessors and their arguments
     'postprocessors': [{  # Extract audio using ffmpeg 'key': 'FFmpegExtractAudio',
         'preferredcodec': 'm4a',